Lilytreasure/MultiplatformPdfGenerator/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS with illustrations on how to create a pdf on Android/iOS.<br>
- Fo those will Xcode versions older  than 15 clone from  the mainCopy Branch
+ For those with Xcode versions older  than 15 clone from  the mainCopy Branch.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: